Institute for Health Metrics and Evaluation

-The Institute for Health Metrics and Evaluation (IHME) is a research institute working in the area of global health statistics and impact evaluation at the University of Washington in Seattle.
-The Institute is headed by Christopher J.L.
-Murray, a physician and health economist, and professor at the University of Washington Department of Global Health, which is part of the School of Medicine.
+The Institute for Health Metrics and Evaluation (IHME) is a public health research institute of the University of Washington in Seattle.
+Its research fields are global health statistics and impact evaluation.

+IHME is headed by Christopher J.L.
+Murray, a physician, health economist, and global health researcher, and professor at the University of Washington Department of Global Health, which is part of the School of Medicine.
 IHME conducts research and trains scientists, policymakers, and the public in health metrics concepts, methods, and tools.
 Its mission includes judging the effectiveness and efficacy of health initiatives and national health systems.
 IHME also trains students at the post-baccalaureate and post-graduate levels.

-In 2020, IHME published its model projecting deaths from the COVID-19 pandemic in the US, and informed guidelines developed by the Trump administration.